Nikolayill/spring-petclinic-rest-modulith/docs/DEVELOPER_GUIDE.md

 #### ❌ Use Case in Wrong Package
 ```
 Class <org.springframework.samples.petclinic.booking.CreateBookingUseCase>
-does not reside in a package '..application.port.in'
+does not reside at module root
 ```

-**Solution**: Move use case interfaces to `application.port.in` package.
+**Solution**: Move use case interfaces to module root package (e.g., `org.springframework.samples.petclinic.booking`) for Spring Modulith compliance.

 #### ❌ Repository in Wrong Package
 ```